wpengine/geoip/readme.txt

 2. An example post using GeoIP shortcodes

 == Changelog ==

+= 1.2.0 =
+- Adds a utility function for calculating distances

 = 1.1.2 =
 - Fixes logic for nested parameter selectors in content shortcode